 It was a big deal.

 They renamed it in late 2016, a reflection of this change.
-People still call it Dynamics AX sometimes, even Microsoft people; because whatever “Dynamics 365 For Operations” says from a marketing perspective, it doesn’t exactly roll off the tongue.
+(They have since tweaked the name one or two more times.)
+People still call it Dynamics AX sometimes, even Microsoft people; because whatever “Dynamics 365 For Finance and Operations” says from a marketing perspective, it doesn’t exactly roll off the tongue.